 Insufficient ventilation may cause toxic flue gas to escape.
-Risk of poisoning.

-- Never close off or reduce the size of the air intake and outlet openings. - ► The appliance must not be operated until any obstructions have been removed. - Inform the system operator in writing of the problem and the associated dangers.
+- ► Never close off or reduce the size of the air intake and outlet openings. - ➤ The appliance must not be operated until any obstructions have been removed. - ► Inform the customer of the problem and the associated dangers.

-Danger from escaping flue gases
+Danger from escaping flue gases.

-- Ensure all vent pipes and chimneys are not damaged or blocked. - Connect only one appliance to each vent system or chimney liner. - The venting system piping must not feed into another air extraction duct. - Do not route the flue system piping through or inside another air extraction duct.
+- ► Ensure all vent pipes and chimneys are not damaged or blocked. - ► Connect only one appliance to each vent system or chimney liner. - ► The venting system piping must not feed into another air extraction duct. - ▶ Do not route the flue system piping through or inside another air extraction duct.

-Danger of explosion of flammable gases
+Danger of explosion of flammable gases.

-- ► Work on gas components may only be carried out by a trained and certified installer. - Installation, gas and flue connection, initial commissioning, electrical connections and annual maintenance must only be carried out by a trained and certified installer.
+Work on gas components may only be carried out by a trained and certified installer.